johncai117/DAMSL/README.md

 ## Key Contributions

-* ** Achives state-of-the-art compared to previous methods.
+* ** Achives state-of-the-art performance compared to previous methods.
 * ** First method to propose using a Score-based metric learning.
 * ** Provides a flexible framework to combine transfer-based and metric-based meta-learning methods.